cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 <!--
 ... a long long time, like a few months for their work to be fully tested.
-And, of course, it is unlikely that whatever they are working on right now is directly related to what is being verified by the verification team.

-If a bug is discovered, developers need to make the mother of all mental context switches to find and fix the bug.
+So, if a bug is found, the developers need to make the MOTHER of all context switches to get back into whatever the bug is about.
+If you're like me and you're having a hard time remembering what you did this morning, imagine remembering what you did eight months ago.
-Not at all good.

-My project lead then proclaimed "We need to bring this time, the time from development to verification and release, down from a few months to a few hours."
+Anyway, my project lead then proclaimed "We need to bring this time, the time from development to verification and release, down from a few months to a few hours."

 I remember thinking "going from months to hours seems like a crazy big step!" but I have since been shown over and over again that this step is actually not that crazy!